shujanpannag/shujanpannag/README.md

 - 🌱 I’m currently learning more about Golang.
 - ⚡ Fun fact: You are always living in the past.
-- 😯 Interests: ARM, Cloud, App Dev, and a little bit of everything XD.
+- 😯 Interests: A little bit of everything XD.

 ## Tech Stack